 Public occupations that involve working with local, state, or federal government agencies are usually very highly sought thanks to higher salaries, more benefits, and better job security compared to many private sector jobs.
 However, these jobs can come with substantial risks, especially in occupations such as those in the police force or on firefighting crews.
 These employees are entitled to workers’ compensation, but they may be entitled to additional benefits and compensation as well.
-To learn more, contact an experienced New Jersey public employee injury lawyer at Camili & Capo, PA for a comprehensive review of your case.
+To learn more, contact experienced New Jersey public employee injury lawyers at Camili & Capo, PA for a comprehensive review of your case.
 We will walk you through what you need to know about the law, the damages you may be able to recover, and how to file a claim with the right agencies so that you can be compensated for your losses.

 We have years of experience handling a wide range of cases for injuries, damages, and losses sustained by accident victims in Passaic County and throughout New Jersey who work as: